joshmelnykcroft/PicoGK-Fasteners/README.md

 The second constructor creates a more accurate representation of your fastener based on measurements you provide.

-> Fastener oMyDefinedFastener = new(); //Leave blank to default to M5x10 SHCS, or change individual properties to what you need.
+> Fastener oMyDefinedFastener = new(); //Leave blank to default to M5x10 SHCS, or change individual properties (as described by the constructor) to what you need.

 Once you have your fastener defined, you can call one of the following methods to create a variety of voxel objects that you can add or subtract to your project.